 Teachers supervise lunch eating in their class prior to play.
 The playground is supervised by the teaching staff each recess and lunch.

-During wet weather students meet in thier classrooms before school and are supervised in the classrooms during breaks.
-K - 2 students willl be dismissed from their classrooms during wet weather.
+During wet weather students meet in their classrooms before school and are supervised in the classrooms during breaks.
+K - 2 students will be dismissed from their classrooms during wet weather.